gagoar/gcontacts/README.md

 Gcontacts
 =========

-Client-Side tool for handleing oauth2 and retrive contacts using API v3 from Gmail
+Client-Side tool for handling oauth2 and retrieve contacts using API v3 from Gmail

 Try the Demo!
 =======